geneial/geneial/README.md

 (basically add `-std=c++11` to the default params )

+Then rebuild your Index.
+If that does not help search for the `__cplusplus` symbol and set it to `201103L`

 ###4.1.2 When using the build-in compile feature, make clutters the internal console

 By default the imported project set VERBOSE=1 for make, hence the cluttering.